Integrate ioID in the Device Firmware

 The firmware should return some DID (Decentralized Identifier) information in response to the request:

 The device is now ready to be registered.
-While any DePIN project can provide their own client to perform the actual registration, here are some tools that work with the current communication protocol implemented in this demo:
+While any DePIN project can provide their own client to perform the actual registration, here are some tools that work with the device communication protocol implemented in this demo:

 An example command line tool community-developed using NodeJS: https://github.com/simonerom/ioid-registration-js